deevyanshu/ChatApp/README.md

 # ChatApp
-A clone app like Whatsapp for sending and receiving messages
+A clone app like Whatsapp for sending and receiving messages.
+It contains profile section for updating the profile of the user(name and profile image).